tykiww/tykiww.github.io/_posts/2017-11-05-fitting-a-seasonal-arima.md

 ![](http://needtoknow.nas.edu/energy/media/media_browser_uploads/images/item_1_.jpg)

-In on of my last posts I went through a non-seasonal ARIMA, looking at annual values, _but what if the values I am looking for are not annual, but monthly?_
+In one of my last posts I went through a non-seasonal ARIMA, looking at annual values, _but what if the values I am looking for are not annual, but monthly?_

   **No problem!
 Just change the y limits and gather monthly datapoints.
 Pretty simple, right?
   Well, not really..**